 Bryn Hall followed, the Cairn humming a quiet, bronze, and soft yellow that seemed to twinkle like faraway stars.
 Dorm Sidereal.
 The girl looked at her hands with a furrowed, analytical pout.
 She looked like a girl who had memorized the map of the stars but was suddenly told she had to live among them.

-Then came Callum Whitley.
-He stood before the stone in his pilled, tragic sweater, shoulders hunched as if expecting the rocks to pelt him rather than sort him.
+Callum Whitley stepped before the stone in his pilled hoodie and shorts, his shoulders hunched as if expecting the rocks to pelt him rather than sort him.
 When the Cairn groaned a sturdy, earthen green, he let out a breath so loud it was almost a sob.
 Dorm Cairngorm.
 He looked relieved to have a roof over his head, but Gwen saw the way his eyes lingered on the Aurelius gold.
 He’d wanted to be more.

 Finally, the name they’d all been waiting for was called.
-“William Holloway.”
+“William Clark.”

 The name didn’t just fall; it detonated.
 The student body, previously a sea of bored aristocrats and nervous Vapours, became a single, gasping entity.
-The survivor.
-The boy who had been kissed by a death curse and lived to tell the tale.
+The prophesied Chosen One.
+The boy who had been marked by a death curse and whose survival ended a war overnight.
 Gwen’s manicured nails bit into her palms.
-The flannel-clad boy—the one who smelled of rain and audacity—stepped forward.
+The flannel-clad boy stepped forward.

-When his blood hit the grooves, the Primal Cairn didn’t just glow.
-It screamed.
+When his blood hit the grooves, the Primal Cairn didn’t simply glow.

 The light was a violent, kaleidoscopic war for dominance.
-Blue for Aurelius fought amber for Sidereal and bled into green for Cairngorm.
-The stone vibrated so fiercely that ancient granite dust rose like a ghost from the floor, coating the front row in the stone’s powdered bones.
-The earth rumbled—the only signal before a barrage erupted, sending slicing shards of pure, hardened energy outward.
-It would have injured the circled observers, if not for the professors and a few attentive Inks—Gwen included—that threw up defensive shields to absorb the riled resonance.
+Blue fought amber and bled into green.
+The stone vibrated so fiercely that ancient granite dust rose like a ghost from the ground, coating the courtyard in the stone’s powdered bones.

-The boy in the centre of it all glanced at her—where the shards met her shield and dissipated—saving the first-years behind her from a few cuts.
-His hands at his sides were shaking.
-The cowards in the crowd were stunned into silence.
+Through the golden veil of her shield, Gwen caught the boy’s eye.
+His hands were shaking.
+Shame and horror.
+The crowd was stunned into a terrified silence.
 But Gwen felt an envious itch to fiddle with her ring.
-This was supposed to be her moment—to start of her rise—and yet, without even trying, he’d become the one to watch.
+This was supposed to be her moment—the start of her rise.
+Yet, without even trying, he’d become the one to watch.

-The Inks erupted in a scandalized, high-bred hiss.
+The Inks huffed and hissed with scandalized disapproval.
 But Gwen?
-Gwen saw a masterpiece waiting for a frame.
+She saw the madness as a masterpiece waiting for a frame.
 Choice.
 Her heart thundered.
 The word whispered in the back of her mind like a forbidden spell.

 In a heartbeat, her mind spun a thousand futures.
-If she brought the Chosen One into Aurelius, she wouldn’t just be a student; she would be the girl who tamed the legend.
-They would be the apex of the Conservatory—the Golden Pair.
-She could see the headlines in the Arcane Gazette, her father’s smug smile, the way the Circle would bow.
+If she brought the Chosen One into Aurelius, she could be the girl who tamed the legend.
+Their alliance would be the apex of the Conservatory.
+She could see the headlines in the Arcane Press, her father’s smug smile, the way the Circle would bow.
 She would refine him.
 She would take that raw, terrifying, uncultured power and polish it until it blinded their enemies.
+And never again would they blame Gwen for her uncle’s crimes.

 She stepped away from the Aurelius line, her voice a clarion call of calculated grace.

-“Holloway,” she said, intercepting him.
-She made sure her tone was generous—the soft, firm hand of a queen bestowing a title.
+“Clark,” she said, intercepting him.
+She made sure her tone was generous—the soft, firm hand of a royal bestowing a title.
 “Don’t let the chaos confuse you.
 This is an invitation to honour the potential you clearly possess.
 Join Aurelius.
-We are the elite, the guardians of true magic.
+We are the elite guardians of true magic.
 Aurelius can take you to the heights you were destined for.
 Don’t limit your legacy with the secondary dorms.”

 She offered her hand, palm up, a silent command disguised as a gift.
-She was the most beautiful thing in the courtyard, backed by a thousand years of blood and gold.
+He had to see how her potential complemented his, a lineage backed by a thousand years of blood and gold.
 She expected him to be grateful.
-Surely, even a Vapour would recognize that she’d given him a lifeline, an invitation into the highest echelon of magical society despite his status.
+Surely, even a Vapour would recognize that she’d given him a lifeline, an invitation into the highest echelon of magical society.

 Will looked at her.
 Really looked at her.
-His green eyes didn’t linger on the gold clip in her platinum hair or her perfect, porcelain skin; they tracked the way she stood—at a distance, as if the very air he breathed was beneath her.
-He looked at Callum Whitley, who was standing by the Cairngorm banner like a kicked dog waiting for a scrap of kindness.
+His green eyes didn’t linger on the superficial trappings of status, not her silver signet ring or the genuine gold clip in her platinum hair.
+He tracked the way she stood—at a distance, as if the very air he breathed was beneath her.
+Will looked at Callum Whitley, who was standing by the Cairngorm banner like a kicked dog waiting for a scrap of acceptance.

 As he tilted his head, the collar of the cotton shirt under his flannel shifted.
 There, tracing a jagged line from beneath his collar and disappearing behind his ear, was a splintering vein of shattered obsidian.
 Not a bruise or a tattoo; it looked like a fracture in a windowpane, yet shimmered like a dark, translucent quartz.

 It was a stain of malevolent magic on an otherwise mundane boy.
-Gwen’s breath caught—not in fear, but in a sudden, sharp greed.
-The mark.
+Gwen’s breath caught—not in fear, but in a sudden, sharp fascination.
+The curse-mark.
 It was real.
 She was about to take the hand of a legend.

 “Elite?”
 Will repeated.
-His American accent was a serrated blade, messy and sharp.
+His American accent was a serrated blade, messy and cutting.
 He looked at Gwen, his gaze dropping to her outstretched hand as if it were a gilded trap.
 “Sounds like Aurelius is the place with limits.
-If the only way to reach those ‘heights’ is to look down on everyone else, I think I’ll pass.”
+If the only way to reach those ‘heights’ is to look down on everyone else, I’ll pass.”

 He didn’t just refuse her; he discarded her.
-He turned his back, his flannel jacket a middle finger to the Aurelian gold, and walked straight toward the copper-and-emerald banner.
+He turned his back, his plaid flannel a middle finger to the Aurelian gold, and walked straight toward the copper-and-emerald banner.

 “I’ll take Cairngorm.”

 The silence that followed was a crushing ache.
 Gwen stood there, her hand still extended, her mercy hanging in the air like a bad joke.
 The heat that rushed to her face was a forest fire of humiliation.
-The whispers started instantly—not about the Chosen One’s power, but about the O’Dorchaidhe girl who had been publicly snubbed for a dorm that smelled like copper dust and complacency.
+The whispers started instantly—not about the Chosen One’s power, but about the O’Dorchaidhe princess who had been publicly snubbed by a Vapour pauper.

 Her hand dropped.
 Her face didn’t crumble; it calcified.